KraxPL/VetClinic/README.md

 If you would like to check how customer may request appointment, open http://localhost:2020/booking/form , select Veterinarian and available hour from plan and create an appointment.
 Then log in as a user or admin and check "appointments" tile.
 As you can see you can now accept your visit or reject it.

+To engage in a one-to-one chat with a veterinarian, navigate to http://localhost:2020/selectVet, choose a veterinarian from the list, and click "Start chat".
+Veterinarians will see a list of active chats and can respond to customers in real-time.

 Technologies Used